FREQUENTLY ASKED QUESTIONS

 In the long term, TNR lowers the numbers of cats in the community more effectively than trap-and-kill.

-We are open six days a week to the public from 10 a.m. to 4:00 p.m. and are closed on Thursday.
+The Fresno Animal Center is open six days a week to the public from 10 a.m. to 4 p.m. and is closed on Thursday.
 Staff is available after hours for certain emergency priority calls.

 What is TNR?